Dawson City: History

-The City of Dawson and the nearby ghost town of Forty Mile are featured prominently in the novels and short stories of American author Jack London, including The Call of the Wild.
-London lived in the Dawson area from October 1897 to June 1898.
+Dawson City and the nearby ghost town of Forty Mile are featured prominently in the novels and short stories of American author Jack London, including The Call of the Wild.
+London lived in the area from October 1897 to June 1898.
 Other writers who lived in and wrote of Dawson City include Pierre Berton and the poet Robert Service.
 The childhood home of the former is now used as a residency and retreat for professional writers administered by the Writers' Trust of Canada.

 In 2023, the Dawson City townsite became part of the Tr’ondëk-Klondike UNESCO World Heritage Site, because of its archaeological record highlighting the transformation of the site from predominantly Indigenous to predominantly European use, and the adaptations that the Indigenous people made in response to European colonialism.

+On May 17, 2026, the iconic Gold Rush-era Westminster Hotel was razed to the ground by a fire.

 Geography

 Dawson City lies on the Tintina Fault.
 This fault has created the Tintina Trench and continues eastward for several hundred kilometres.
 Erosional remnants of lava flows form outcrops immediately north and west of Dawson City.